DecodeGenetics/chopBAI/README.md

 1. Download the SeqAn library version 2.0.0 or later from https://github.com/seqan/seqan.
    You do *not* need to follow the SeqAn install instructions.
-   You only need the directory .../include/seqan of the SeqAn core library with all its content.
+   You only need the directory `.../include/seqan` of the SeqAn core library with all its content.
 2. Set the path to the SeqAn core library in the `Makefile` if you chose not to save it in the chopBAI source directory.
-   E.g. set it to to `SEQAN_LIB=/home/<user>/libraries/` if the seqan directory containing all header files is stored in `/home/<user>/libraries/seqan/`.
+   For example, set it to `SEQAN_LIB=/home/<user>/libraries/` if your directory containing all seqan header files is `/home/<user>/libraries/seqan`.
 3. Run `make` in the chopBAI directory.
 If everything is setup correctly, this will create the binary `chopBAI`.